davis-boudreau/DBAS4002/course_contents/saitge-dbase4002-ws00-dockerization.md

 ## **2. Overview / Purpose / Objectives**

 **Purpose:**
-This mini-project consolidates your learning from **Weeks 1–5**, focusing on how to build, initialize, and manage a **PostgreSQL environment using Docker** while maintaining a professional schema and dataset from the **Event Management System** case study.
+You will build a reproducible, containerized PostgreSQL database environment using **Docker Compose** and a **Makefile**.
+The database implements the **Event Management System** schema (Categories, Events, Participants, Registrations) used throughout the course.

 **Objectives:**

-1. Build a reproducible database container using Docker Compose and a Makefile.
+1. Construct a Dockerized PostgreSQL + pgAdmin environment.
-2. Apply DDL, constraints, and seed data scripts in an automated environment.
+2. Automate schema, constraints, and seed data loading.
-3. Execute a suite of SQL queries (joins, subqueries, set ops, aggregates, and window functions).
+3. Execute and analyze multi-table SQL queries and window functions.
-4. Demonstrate containerized SQL workflow suitable for DevOps integration.
+4. Apply DevOps best practices (Makefile, .env, .gitignore, README).
+5. Document and reflect on reproducible database workflows.

 ---

 ## **3. Learning Outcomes Addressed**

-* **O1:** Design and implement relational schemas and integrity rules.
+* **O1:** Design and implement relational schemas with integrity rules.
-* **O2:** Write SQL that meets business requirements with correct logic.
+* **O2:** Write SQL meeting real-world business requirements.
-* **O3:** Use DevOps tools (Docker) to manage consistent database environments.
+* **O3:** Use DevOps tools to manage consistent database environments.
-* **O4:** Produce reusable, documented scripts for system deployment.
+* **O4:** Document, version, and deploy containerized SQL systems.

 ---

 ## **4. Assignment Description / Use Case**

-The **Event Management System** tracks categories, events, participants, and registrations.
+The **Event Management System** tracks event categories, sessions, participants, and registrations.
+You will:

+* Containerize PostgreSQL 16 + pgAdmin 8.
-This mini-project containerizes the full database and initializes it automatically with tables, constraints, and realistic data.
+* Auto-initialize the schema, constraints, and seed data.

-Your system must:

-* Create and seed all tables (`Category`, `Event`, `Participant`, `Registration`).
-* Enforce integrity (e.g., valid dates, payment statuses).
-* Include and run your **Week 3–5 query suites** inside the container.
+* Run your Week 3 (joins/subqueries) and Week 5 (aggregates/windows) queries inside the container.
+* Provide a clean developer workflow with **Makefile automation** and professional documentation.

 ---